Customer service definition, skills, and important principles for 2021

 The definition of customer service

-Customer service is the act of supporting customers in their discovery, use, optimization, and troubleshooting of a product or service.
+Customer service is the act of supporting and advocating for customers in their discovery, use, optimization, and troubleshooting of a product or service.
 It's also the processes that support the teams making good customer service happen.
+The goal of customer service is to foster lasting customer relationships.

-What are the 4 principles of good customer service?
+What are the 4 principles of customer service?

 The difference between customer service and customer support